 An evergreen funnel is an automated funnel that, when done well, creates ease and sustainability in your business by bringing in regular revenue.
 I mean, for an entrepreneur wondering how to create passive income, this is the holy grail.

 In fact, we earned $58,279.76 in new revenue from our course while I was on a three-month maternity leave in 2020!
 This blew my mind and now I’m convinced of the power of evergreen.

 Even though things run mostly on auto-pilot with evergreen funnels, it definitely has some drawbacks.
 And (as I mentioned above), it is not easy to set up well.

-Today, I’m sharing all about the pros and cons of the evergreen course model when it comes to the process of getting it set up, maintaining it, the financial expectations, and the impact of evergreen on your user or student experience.
+Today, I’m sharing all about the pros and cons of the evergreen course model.
+This is my experience of getting it set up, maintaining it, the financial expectations, and the impact of evergreen on your user or student experience.